pypy/pypy/pypy/doc/stackless.rst

 to write (entirely at app-level) more user-friendly interfaces.

 Currently PyPy implements greenlets_ on top of continulets.
-It also implements tasklets and channels, emulating the model of `Stackless Python`_.
+It also implements (an approximation of) tasklets and channels, emulating the model of `Stackless Python`_.

 Continulets are extremely light-weight, which means that PyPy should be